neroccc/QDR-soup/Readme.txt

-Source code and dataset associated with submission to AAAI 2025.
+Source code and dataset associated with submission to IEEE TAU.

 SP.py and Steiner.py: These files include classes related to shortest path tasks and minimum Steiner tree problems, respectively.